almic-stardust/harmonia/README.md

 Config\_manager.py
 Loads and processes the configuration and localizations.

+Gears.py
+A set of functions, either core to the bot’s operations, or used by multiple modules.

+Discord\_related.py
+Functions specific to Discord, like handling events concerning sent/deleted messages (on\_message/on\_raw\_message\_delete).

 DB\_manager.py
 Manages database-related operations.

-Discord\_related.py
-Functions specific to Discord, like handling events concerning sent/deleted messages (on\_message/on\_raw\_message\_delete).
+History.py
+Manages history-related operations.

+display\_history/
+Everything related to the web display of the history.

+Commands\_manager.py
+Manages commands issued by users.

 IRC\_related.py
 Functions specific to IRC, using pydle.

-display\_history/
-Everything related to the web display of the history.

 # Installation